wp-plugins/scormi/readme.txt

 Scores your blog post engagement strength.

 == Description ==
-Scormi uses your Google Analytics data and some math to calculate your blog post engagement strength.
+Scormi uses your Google Analytics data and some math to calculate a blog post engagement score.
 Knowing this can help you shape your content for better user engagement.
-Engagement strength is presented in a scorecard-like green, amber, red display.
-On the mobile responsive report you'll instantly see how well your top 10 posts score at visitor engagement relative to the group.
+Scores are computed for your top 10 posts by traffic and presented in a scorecard-like green, amber, red display for you to instantly see how well they are perfroming relative to the group.
 Scormi also reports Google Analytics metrics applicable to your site in general.

 Use a shortcode to view the report on a publicly accessible (protected) WordPress page or view it in the WP admin.